bright/new-www/content/jobs/senior-fullstack-developer-angular-node-js.md

 ## about the project 🚀

-The project you will be involved in is a cross-channel identity platform that integrates and control authentication, fraud detection, and access controls**.** The system is used by millions of users worldwide on a daily basis.
+The project you will be involved in is a cross-channel identity platform that integrates and control authentication, fraud detection, and access controls.
+The system is used by millions of users worldwide on a daily basis.
 The role will primarily focus on backend tasks, while also involving frontend tasks at times.

 ## preferred skills and qualifications ✅